Thom Latimer: National Wrestling Alliance (2019–present)

+Strictly Business; championship reigns (2019–2023)

 On 27 April, at the Crockett Cup, Latimer and Royce Isaacs won a tag team battle royal to qualify to the 2019 Crockett Cup.
-Later that night they defeated The War Kings (Crimson and Jax Dane) in the first round and Bandido and Flip Gordon in the semi finals before being defeated by Villain Enterprises in the final.
+Later that night they defeated The War Kings (Crimson and Jax Dane) in the first round and Bandido and Flip Gordon in the semi-finals before being defeated by Villain Enterprises in the final.
 On 7 September, Latimer and his partner Royce Isaacs defeated Villain Enterprises for the NWA World Tag Team Championship at Ring of Honors Global Wars event.
 However, they lost the titles against The Rock N Roll Express during the October 1, 2019 TV tapings.
 After failing to regain the championships at NWA Into the Fire and NWA Hard Times, Latimer entered to the tournament for the vacant NWA World Television Championship being defeated by Trevor Murdoch in the first round.
 After this, Latimer formed an alliance with his real life girlfriend Kamille and his former partner the NWA World Heavyweight Champion Nick Aldis.
 On the January 2020 tapings of NWA Powerrr, Latimer defeated former NWA World Heavyweight Champion Tim Storm.

-On the February 14 2023 episode of NWA Powerrr, Latimer defeated Jordan Clearwater to win the NWA World Television title, marking his first singles championship in his NWA career.
+On June 11, 2022 at Alwayz Ready, Latimer competed in a fatal four-way match for the vacant NWA World's Heavyweight Championship against Trevor Murdoch, Nick Aldis, and Sam Shaw; the bout was won by Murdoch.
+After a brief feud with Fodder, Latimer defeated Jordan Clearwater to win the NWA World Television title, on the February 14, 2023 episode of NWA Powerrr, marking his first singles championship in his NWA career.
+Latimer successfully defended his title in his first title defense against Rhett Titus, on the March 14 episode of NWA Powerrr.
+On June 3, during night one of the Crockett Cup, Latimer teamed with Rhett Titus under the name "A Cut Above" to compete in the namesake tournament, losing to The Brothers Of Funstruction (Ruffo The Clown and Yabo The Clown) in the second round.
+The next night, Latimer unsuccessfully challenged EC3 for the NWA National Championship.

+During Latimer and Adonis' match against Knox and Murdoch on the August 22, 2023 episode of Powerrr, Adonis turned on Latimer and attacked him, thus giving Knox and Murdoch the victory.
+At NWA 75th Anniversary Show, Latimer retained the NWA World Television Championship against Adonis.
+On the September 5 episode of Powerrr, Latimer was challenged by EC3 to invoke his "Lucky Seven Rule" and face him for the world title.
+The following week, Latimer and Kamille confronted EC3, with the former officially relinquishing the television title for his world title opportunity at NWA Samhain.
+On the event, Latimer unsuccessfully challenged EC3 for the NWA World's Heavyweight Championship.